Gallahad072/InstaGrid/README.md

 ## Instructions

-First you must create an 'Instagrid' object.
+First you must create an 'InstaCollage' object.
 This object requires the parameter of your Instagram username.

 ## Functions